Hiking the East Coast Trail Newfoundland

 There were also always signs for scenic outlooks and various sites along the trail which was helpful.

 One of my most memorable moments was the first day of the hike in St. Johns when we were in the city and trying to find our way to the creek trail.
-It was raining and we had out our map trying to figure out our way; we looked lost.
+It was raining, and we had our map out, trying to figure out our way; we looked lost.
 A man in a car stopped in the middle of the crosswalk and rolled down his window.
 He asked if he could help.
 As the traffic backed up behind him, he explained how to get down to the creek trail we were looking for.
 No one beeped behind him, everyone was respectful.
 This is just one of many examples I could share about the locals and how helpful they were.
 They welcome visitors with open arms and want to ensure you enjoy your time in Newfoundland.

 There are no fees or special permits needed to hike the trails.
 However, it’s always good to consider donating to the East Coast Trail Association.
 The Association is responsible for maintaining the trails – and after you are out on them and see how rugged they are – you realize just how challenging they would be to maintain.
 Kudos to the ECTA for the great work they do.
 They deserve funding!